neomutt/neomutt.github.io/_contrib/useful-programs.md

 * [antiword](http://www.winfield.demon.nl/) -- Microsoft Word to txt converter.
 * [rtf2html](http://www.wagner.pp.ru/~vitus/software/catdoc/) -- RTF to HTML
-  converter (which then can be piped through lynx -stdin -dump -force_html).
+  converter (which then can be piped through `lynx -stdin -dump -force_html`).
-* [pandoc](http://pandoc.org/) -- Pandoc is a Haskell library for converting from one markup format to another, and a command-line tool that uses this library.
+* [pandoc](http://pandoc.org/) -- Pandoc is a Haskell library for converting from one markup format to another, and a command line tool that uses this library.
 * [xlhtml](http://chicago.sourceforge.net/xlhtml/) -- Microsoft
   Excel/PowerPoint to HTML converter, see rtf2html.